Friday, September 8, 2006

 Steamboat Springs Despite challenges such as rising land costs and a recent shortage of diesel fuel, ranching in the Yampa Valley is alive and well.

-The fourth annual Ranch Rendezvous Day, Saturday at the base of Steamboat Ski Area, is intended to spread and celebrate that message, said Marsha Daughenbaugh of the Community Agriculture Alliance.
+The fourth annual Ranch Rendezvous Day is intended to spread and celebrate that message, said Marsha Daughenbaugh of the Community Agriculture Alliance.
+Ranch Rendezvous Day is Saturday at the base of Steamboat Ski Area

-"Agriculture is still a very viable industry in Routt County," she said Wednesday.
+"Agriculture is still a very viable industry in Routt County," Daughenbaugh said Wednesday.

 In previous years, Ranch Rendezvous Day has drawn crowds of more than 1,000, Daughenbaugh said.
-Saturday's event will include displays about irrigation, vehicle maintenance and weed control; horseshoeing and roping demonstrations; square dancers; antique tractors; a petting zoo in Gondola Square featuring cows, sheep, miniature donkeys, draft horses, mares, chickens, turkeys, alpacas, llamas, camel, bison and yak; carriage rides; a hay maze; and quilt making.
+Saturday's event will include displays about irrigation, vehicle maintenance and weed control; horseshoeing and roping demonstrations; square dancers; antique tractors; a petting zoo in Gondola Square featuring cows, sheep, miniature donkeys, draft horses, chickens, turkeys, alpacas, llamas, camel, bison and yak; carriage rides; a hay maze; quilt making and more.